Myriad-Dreamin/typst.ts/docs/cookery/introduction.typ

 = Introduction

 Typst.ts is a project dedicated to bring the power of #link("https://github.com/typst/typst")[typst] to the world of JavaScript.
-In short, it composes ways to compile and render your Typst document inside *Browser Environment*.
-In the scope of server-side rendering collaborated by #text(fill: rgb("#3c9123"), "server") and #text(fill: blue, "browser"), there would be a data flow like this basically:
+In short, it composes ways to compile and render your Typst document typically inside *Browser Environment*.
+In the scope of server-side rendering collaborated by #text(fill: rgb("#3c9123"), "server") and #text(fill: blue, "browser"), there would be a data flow like this:

 #figure(
   {